IndexZer0/eloquent-filtering/README.md

     '"name" filter is required.',
     '"books" filter is required.',
     '"books" -> "title" filter is required.',
+    '"imageable" filter is required.',
+    '"imageable" -> "articles" filter is required.',
-    '"$latest" filter is required.',
+    '"imageable" -> "articles" -> "title" filter is required.', '"$latest" filter is required.',
 ],
 ```